w-piyush/Supermarket-Grocery-Sales-Analysis-Dashboard-using-Power-BI/README.md

 8. What is the sales distribution across different categories?

-9. How many total orders were placed in each region for the top cities?
+9. How many orders were placed in each region for the top cities?

 10. SLicers for city and category are also added.